-By Oakley Smith, HHS Regional Director of Patient Experience
+By Oakley Smith, Vice President, Experience Quality

 No operation is perfect.
 Though organizations strive to deliver the highest quality service every day, there are bound to be times when a customer is unsatisfied with an aspect of service.
 Whether this dissatisfaction stems from a missed opportunity or a slip in delivery, it’s important that the organization does all they can to improve the situation in the eyes of the dissatisfied individual.
 This concept is called service recovery.